Introduction

 Access the Prescriptive Rules page from the Administration menu.
 This will show all rules that have been created in the past.
 At the top of the screen on the left, locate the link that reads “Add new rule”.

-Click on the “Add new rule” link to bring up the pop-up menu, which will possess the filters to create and define a new rule.
+Click on the “Add new rule” link to open the pop-up menu, which displays the filters for creating and defining a new rule.
 To create a rule, you will need to complete three steps, each of which we describe in detail below:

 - Set up filters